Reviews You Can Rely On

 Backcountry Field Maintenance

 Although maintenance is always important in the backcountry, it is useful to consider which options are the easiest to clean up, as this adds value to the filter's overall reliability in the field.
-This is especially true for those making a big choice about long backpacking trail hikes, where the water filter chosen will be the only one used for weeks or months on end.
+This is especially true for those making a significant decision to undertake a long backpacking trail hike, where the water filter will need to be used for weeks or even months.

-Of all the options tested, the easiest units to clean in the field are those that can simply be backflushed, like the Platypus GravityWorks 4L and MSR AutoFlow XL.
-Some filters, when thoroughly clogged, require a complete replacement, which isn't ideal when you're in a remote space.
-By far, the easiest to maintain is the MSR Guardian Purifier, which backflushes and cleans itself and has been hassle-free in our testing.
+Of all the options tested, the easiest units to clean in the field are those that can be simply backflushed, such as the Platypus GravityWorks 4L and MSR AutoFlow XL.
+When thoroughly clogged, some filters require a complete replacement, which isn't ideal in a remote space.
+The easiest to maintain, by far, is the MSR Guardian Purifier, which backflushes and cleans itself and has been hassle-free in our testing.

 backpacking water filter - we were surprised how easy and fast the msr guardian was to pump...